naschorr/hawking/README.md

 - `\fortune` - Tells you your magic 8 ball fortune!
 - `\stupidquestion` - Asks you a random, (potentially) stupid question from Reddit.
 - `\invite` - Gets you an invite link for the bot, as well as gets you an invite link for my Discord server.
-- `\delete_my_data` - Sets up a request to remove all of your stored user data (TTS data, User Id, Channel Id, and Server Id) from the Hawking logs.
-All requests are processed once a week, every Monday at midnight.
+- `\delete_my_data` - Sets up a request to remove all of your stored user data (TTS data, User Id, Channel Id, and Server Id) from the Hawking database.
+Note that anonymized usage statistics are still kept, however.
+All requests are processed once a week, currently that happens every Monday at midnight.
+Furthermore, the previously mentioned identifying information will automatically be removed after a year.
 - `\help` - Show the help screen.

 ## Hosting it yourself